 To compare and differentiate between paper-and-pencil and CAS-based work, the distributions of the elementary techniques and the instrumented techniques are presented.
 In addition, the total number of both elementary and instrumented techniques were counted, as well as the number of techniques employed for each type of task.
-The analysis ends with relating the elementary techniques to their instrumented counterpart, concluding that the elementary techniques, such as the additive inverse axiom, definition of powers, and the distributive axiom from left to right can all be represented by the same instrumented technique of evaluating an algebraic expression.
-In addition, compositions of elementary techniques are replaced by one instrumented technique, diminishing the algebraic work of having to select and combine elementary techniques.
+The analysis ends with relating the elementary techniques, such as the additive inverse axiom, definition of powers, and the distributive axiom from left to right can all be represented by the same instrumented techniques are replaced by one instrumented technique, diminishing the algebraic work of having to select and combine elementary techniques.
 Further, it is noted that one instrumented technique can solve several different types of task, effectively re-categorizing types of task to include a wider range of problems.
 However, one type of task could be said to be neutral to the use of CAS: problems which require modelling a non-abstract problem utilising the elementary properties of school algebra.